Why Do a Meta-Analysis?

 Summary: In a random-effects model, you assume that the studies being included in your analysis differ in several aspects such as duration, dosage, population, protocols.
 Therefore you treat every study as being a new source of information, and you cannot merely assign larger studies more weight in your calculations.
 You use a different formula where the study weights are now far more balanced because you are trying to estimate the MEAN of the true treatment effects, which will differ from study to study.

 The Importance of Choosing the Right Model

 So, why even use different models?
 Do they lead to different results?
 Yes, they do.
-Fixed-effects models will often give you more precision and smaller intervals, again, because the formula you use is going off the assumption that the studies are incredibly similar.
+Common effects models will often give you more precision and smaller intervals, again, because the formula you use is going off the assumption that the studies are incredibly similar.
 So, your interval will be narrow.
 In a random-effects model, because there are studies that are different, that each present new information, your intervals will be a lot wider, thus making you more uncertain.
 Here are some examples.

 Another example using dichotomous outcomes.

 What Not to Do